 Currently, we have seven members on our board of directors.
-We intend to add three independent directors before the date of the offering or within 90 days thereafter.
+We intend to add three independent directors within 90 days after the date of this offering.
 Each of our directors was elected by Charterhouse and investment funds managed by Morgan Stanley Private Equity, who together own a majority of our common shares.
 Each of our directors holds office until his or her successor is duly elected and qualified or until his or her resignation or removal, if earlier, as provided in our by-laws.
 No family relationship exists among any of the directors or executive officers.